 Because of this, secured loans often have a lower interest rate and allow you to borrow larger amounts to be repaid within longer time frames (such as from 12 months up to 30 years).
 The application process is much stricter, however, often taking anywhere from 3-4 weeks to simply receive an outcome.

 Unsecured loans, on the other hand, occur over shorter time frames, often requiring repayment in 3 – 12 months.
 Because of this, the application can be approved within a much shorter period.
-In fact, Lumi determines all unsecured loan application outcomes within just 24 hours, allowing approved small business owners to receive their funds the next business day.
+In fact, Lumi determines all unsecured loan application outcomes within just two hours, allowing approved small business owners to receive their funds even on the same business day.

 To compare the full list of pros and cons regarding secured and unsecured loans, please visit our Business Loans page.